cloud-bulldozer/benchmark-operator/docs/kube-burner.md

 - **max-namespaces**: This workload is a cluster limits focused test which creates maximum possible namespaces across the cluster.
 This is a namespaced workload, meaning that kube-burner **will create as many namespaces with these objects as the configured job_iterations**.
   - 1 deployment holding a postgresql database
-  - 1 deployment holding a client application for the previous database
+  - 5 deployments consisting of a client application for the previous database
   - 1 service pointing to the postgresl database

 - **max-services**: This workload is a cluster limits focused test which creates maximum possible services per namespace.
 It **will create a single namespace, each iteration of this workload will populate that namespace with these objects:**